What is an Elevator Pitch? Examples for Students and Job Seekers

 “You want to focus on things that are going to be of value for the listener,” she said.

-Isabelle MacGilvary, a campus student enrolled in the Degree in Three program, gave her pitch at an Elevator Pitch Competition hosted by the Professional Sales Association.
+While earning a bachelor's degree in an accelerated program, Isabelle MacGilvary '21 gave her pitch at a campus Elevator Pitch Competition hosted by the Professional Sales Association.
 At the competition, professionals scored students on their delivery, content and closing, and offered feedback and tips to improve.

 Earning her bachelor’s degree in marketing with a minor in professional sales, MacGilvary took advantage of the opportunity to practice in an encouraging environment, although she said she was nervous.